cvlab-yonsei/ALIFE/README.md

 bash scripts/voc/alife.sh   # RUN ALIFE on PASCAL VOC bash scripts/ade/alife-m.sh # RUN ALIFE-M on ADE20K
 ```
 Note: we also provide individual scripts for each step of ALIFE.
 Please check out in [./scripts/](https://github.com/cvlab-yonsei/ALIFE/tree/main/scripts).
-You may need to modify those scripts for running a specific scenario.
+You may need to modify those scripts or config files (See [./configs/](https://github.com/cvlab-yonsei/ALIFE/tree/main/configs))for running a specific scenario.